Engine overhauls from RGA and Aerometal

 RGA handles all the commercial activities for Aerometal, with the exception of their historic M 14 V helicopter business.
 This works extremely well, since it leaves Aerometal free to concentrate on all the technical issues.
 We are sure that our engines are significantly the best in the world, for a variety of reasons:

-- As you will have read above they are the oldest established, and also significantly the largest business in this world of these Russian engines.
+- As you will have read above they are the oldest established, and also significantly the largest business in this world of these Russian engines and their successors.
 The combined experience of their specialist technicians is over 120 years – unmatched anywhere else.

 - Aerometal is a self-contained business, and in addition to the engine workshops, they also have a very sophisticated machine shop; a fabrication area; an anodising and plating workshop and a painting facility.
 In effect, all work is done in-house.

-- Aerometal is the only company in the world who are fully authorised by EASA (who control all aviation issues within Europe) to overhaul these engines and to issue an EASA “form1” which is the highest European qualification for an aviation product.
+- Aerometal is the only company in the world who are fully authorised by EASA (who control all aviation issues within Europe) to overhaul these engines.

 - Every part of the engine is totally overhauled, including all ancillaries, and even including the engine mounting ring.